Learn how Stamped bills customers for Reviews, Loyalty, and Full Suite.

 Any order earned through your online store counts towards your order limit, regardless of whether a review request was sent.
 All orders are based on the date + time an order was placed by the customer, not when a review request was sent.

-Once you reach your plan limits for Reviews, you won't be able to send additional reviews until you upgrade, purchase a top-up limit, or until the next calendar month.
+Once you reach your plan limits for Reviews, you won't be able to send additional reviews until you upgrade, or until the next calendar month.
 If you opt not to upgrade:

-If you hit your order limit, you have the option to purchase a top-up limit to increase your order limit for the current calendar month, or you can choose to upgrade your plan.
+If you hit your order limit, you can choose to upgrade your plan.

 Checking Your Plan